kulsumansari/Blog-Frontend-React/README.md

 * [Server Live Link](https://backend-server-blog.herokuapp.com/)

+## Introduction

-BloGet fetches the Blogs from server and renders them.
-Navigating betwwn Blogs is made possible with react routing.
+BloGet fetches the Blogs from server and renders them when the application Loads.
+Navigating between Blogs is made possible with react routing.

 ## Set-up Project